joaquinipar/adam-blog/_posts/2019-04-06-Basics-of-C.markdown

 author: Joaquin Ipar # Add name author (optional)
 ---

-I want this post to be really straight foward.
+I want this post to be really straight forward.
 This is meant to be a memo.
-Hope its useful.
+Hope it's useful.

 ## ¿How to print in C?